How to Meditate When Your Thoughts Are Racing

 How to Meditate With Racing Thoughts

-To practice how to meditate with racing thoughts, stop trying to empty your mind and instead notice the thought stream, name it gently, and return to a simple anchor like breathing, feet, hands, sounds, or body pressure.
-Racing thoughts are a normal meditation experience, especially for beginners, and each return to the anchor is the practice rather than a mistake.
+Before you start, change the assignment: you are not trying to force a blank mind.
+To meditate with racing thoughts, notice the stream, name it gently, and return to one simple anchor such as breathing, hands, sound, or body pressure.
+Racing thoughts are common, especially for beginners, and each return to the anchor is the practice—not evidence that you are doing it wrong.

 Definition: Meditating with racing thoughts means practicing awareness of fast-moving thoughts without fighting them, while repeatedly returning attention to a steady present-moment anchor.